NenadWritesDocs/docosaurus_nenad/my-website/docs/Nenad Pajović CV.md

 ## FIS (May 2024 - present)

 Back at FIS after after 2 years.
 Now part of a different product organization, working together with a team of technical writers.
 Documenting end-user documentation, developer guides, and advocating technical writing best practices.
+Whenever I get a chance, I learn more about automation (Python, PowerShell, Power Automate).

 ## Think Big Development (July 2023 - March 2024)